Skip to content

 HOW OLD IS YOUR NEB CUP?

 PARI Neb cups were engineered in Germany, and are designed to far outlast most all other neb cups on the market.
 So why do we, and medical professionals, recommend replacing your nebulizer every six months?
-Because medication buildup can not only affect the performance, but can also, in extreme cases, contaminate the contents of your medicine.
-Simply stated, with repeated use over time, this residual residue and even (in extreme cases) bacteria can begin to attach itself to the inside of your neb cup, affecting both performance and your health.
+To ensure optimal medication delivery from your nebulizer, it is recommended to replace the cup after six months of use as performance may decline after this timeframe.

-We at Nebology feel these two points of nebulizer maintenance can’t be stressed enough:
+We at Nebology feel these two points of nebulizer maintenance can’t be stressed enough to follow manufacturer’s instructions for cleaning and disinfection such as the example shown below:

 • Thoroughly disassemble and wash your nebulizer cup with dish soap and hot water between each treatment and allow adequate time to dry before using again.
 And while it’s not completely necessary, know that PARI Nebulizers can be cleaned in a dishwasher as well—just be careful that the individual pieces are secured so that they won’t fall into the heating element during the wash cycle.